-- (1) A police protection notice takes effect when- - (a) the notice is served on the respondent personally or in a way stated in a substituted service order; or - (b) a police officer tells the respondent about the existence of the notice and the conditions of the notice. - (2) For subsection (1)(b), the respondent may be told by a police officer about the existence of the police protection notice in any way, including, for example, by telephone, email, SMS message, a social networking site or other electronic means. - (3) A police protection notice continues in force until- - (a) if, on an application for a temporary protection order made under section 129(2), a magistrate decides to make a temporary protection order-the temporary protection order is served on the respondent or otherwise becomes enforceable under section 177; or - (b) if, upon the hearing of the application for a protection order, the court decides to make a domestic violence order-the domestic violence order is served on the respondent or otherwise becomes enforceable under section 177; or - (c) if the court adjourns the application for a protection order and does not make a domestic violence order-the proceeding is adjourned; or - (d) if the court dismisses the application for a protection order-the application is dismissed. - (4) In this section, a reference to the application for a protection order is a reference to- - (a) the application for a protection order a police protection notice is taken to be under section 112; or - (b) if a police protection notice was issued against the respondent under section 101A when the respondent was released from custody-the application for a protection order against the respondent prepared while the respondent was in custody as required under section 118.
+- (1) A police protection notice takes effect when- - (a) the notice is served on the respondent personally or in a way stated in a substituted service order; or - (b) a police officer tells the respondent about the existence of the notice and the conditions of the notice.

+- (2) For subsection (1)(b), the respondent may be told by a police officer about the existence of the police protection notice in any way, including, for example, by telephone, email, SMS message, a social networking site or other electronic means. - (3) A police protection notice continues in force until- - (a) if, on an application for a temporary protection order made under section 129(2), a magistrate decides to make a temporary protection order-the temporary protection order is served on the respondent or otherwise becomes enforceable under section 177; or - (b) if, upon the hearing of the application for a protection order, the court decides to make a domestic violence order-the domestic violence order is served on the respondent or otherwise becomes enforceable under section 177; or - (c) if the court adjourns the application for a protection order and does not make a domestic violence order or an order to extend the police protection notice under subsection (4)-the proceeding is adjourned; or